How to Navigate the Millennial Crisis

 Creating building blocks to take steps towards your overall goal may not be what you had in mind―waitressing to supplement income while auditioning, taking a desk job while writing your novel at night, or keeping your 9-5 for a stable income even after gaining recognition in your desired field.

 Who said that our dreams had to pay the bills?
-Or that our passion must lie solely in our job title?
+Or that our passion must lie solely in our job description?
 In this lifetime, we will take on and outgrow many identities, titles, and dreams.
-We will continue to change and transform into the next version of ourselves, so do not harden yourself to the possibilities that could allow you to reach your dreams just because it is not the way you imagined.
+As human beings we are continually changing and transforming into the next version of ourselves, so do not close yourself to the possibilities that could allow you to get to where you always wanted to go just because it does not follow the path you imagined.

 ¹ Twenge, J. (2006).
 Generation Me: Why Today's Young Americans Are More Confident, Assertive, Entitled―And More Miserable Than Ever Before.
 New York, NY: Simon & Schuster, Inc.